quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_STATUS Frames contain the following fields:

-Path Identifier: An identifier of the path, which is formatted as shown in {{fig-path-identifier-format}}.
-Exactly the same as the definition of Path Identifier in {#path-abandon-frame}.
+Path Identifier:
+: The identifier of the path that the status update correspondes to.

-Path Status sequence number: A variable-length integer specifying the sequence number assigned for this PATH_STATUS frame.
+Path Status sequence number:
+: A variable-length integer specifying the sequence number assigned for this PATH_STATUS frame.
 The sequence number MUST be monotonically increasing generated by the sender of the Path Status frame in the same connection.
 The receiver of